Willis Danielson

 SOGIE Symbol Set for AAC Users

-Using a list of LGBTQIA vocabulary collected from several advocacy groups, researchers from the Rocky Mountain university of Health Professions and myself are working to understand the vernacular of the LGBTQIA community.
+Using a list of LGBTQIA related vocabularies collected from several advocacy groups, researchers from the Rocky Mountain university of Health Professions and myself are working to understand the vernacular of the LGBTQIA community.
 We are hoping to isolate a core vocabulary which might be easily incorporated into AAC systems and make it possible for interested users to engage with social discourse on SOGIE issues more easily.

 Below is a node and edge graph that summarizes the hyperlink connections between terms on Wikipedia.
 Edges are bidirectional with an edge representing a link to or a link out of a term's wikipedia article.